wmde/wikibase-release-pipeline/deploy/README.md

 WBS uses [semantic versioning](https://semver.org/spec/v2.0.0.html).
 The WBS Deploy and all the WBS Images have individual version numbers.

-WBS Deploy always references the latest minor and patch releases of the compatible WBS Images' major versions using a special `wbs-dk-MAJOR_VERSION` tag, such as `wbs-dk-23` for Wikibase Deploy Versions 23.X.X.
+WBS Deploy always references the latest minor and patch releases of the compatible WBS Images' major versions using a special `deploy-MAJOR_VERSION` tag, such as `deploy-3` for Wikibase Deploy Versions 3.X.X.
 This tag always points to the latest compatible version of all WBS service images.

 #### Example

-Let's say the `wikibase` service image version 3.0.0 is the initial version released with WBS Deploy 23.0.0.
-In that case, the `wikibase` service image carrying the `v3.0.0` tag will also carry a `wbs-dk-23` tag.
-When the `wikibase` service image version is bumped to 3.1.0 for a feature release, a new image is released and tagged with `v3.1.0`.
-The `wbs-dk-23` tag will then be reused and point to the newly released image 3.1.0.
+Let's say the `wikibase` service image version 1.0.0 is the initial version released with WBS Deploy 3.0.0.
+In that case, the `wikibase` service image carrying the `1.0.0` tag will also carry a `deploy-3` tag.
+When the `wikibase` service image version is bumped to 1.1.0 for a feature release, a new image is released and tagged with `1.1.0`.
+The `deploy-3` tag will then be reused and point to the newly released image 1.1.0.

 This way, WBS Deploy always references the latest compatible version by using the same tag.
 Nothing needs to be updated in WBS Deploy itself.
-If the `wikibase` service image version gets bumped to 4.0.0, that indicates a breaking change; in this case the new image would not receive the `wbs-dk-23` tag.
-Instead, a new version of WBS Deploy would be released (in this case 24.0.0) and a new tag `wbs-dk-24` would be used to reference compatible images for this version.
+If the `wikibase` service image version gets bumped to 2.0.0, that indicates a breaking change; in this case the new image would not receive the `deploy-3` tag.
+Instead, a new version of WBS Deploy would be released (in this case 4.0.0) and a new tag `deploy-4` would be used to reference compatible images for this version.

 WBS Deploy may also receive minor and patch updates, but, as noted above, they are not required to update related WBS Images.